|

 stairs.
 All I had was the drummer.

-up to a fuzz box too, and succeeded in making it sound like nothing
+succeeded in making it sound like nothing on earth.

 - And so we